Australia’s housing challenge has entered a new phase.

 Moderator:

-Nicky Morrison, Prof. Planning, Director, Urban Transformations Research Centre, Western Syd Univ
+Nicky Morrison, Prof. Planning, Director, Urban Transformations Research Centre, Western Sydney University

 REAL TALK ROUNDTABLES

-How to Build Faster and Better Mixed-use/Mixed Tenure Apartments – This session explores how developers are accelerating apartment delivery by integrating modular construction, efficient planning pathways, and innovative tenure models.
+How to Build Faster and Better Mixed-use/Mixed Tenure Housing Precincts – This session explores how developers are accelerating apartment delivery by integrating modular construction, efficient planning pathways, and innovative tenure models.

 Moderator: Greg Muller, Executive Director, Nestd

-Moderator: Sam Davey, Group Executive, Smart Urban Properties Australia
+Moderator: Sam Scoutas, Head of Networks, Smart Urban Properties Australia

 Land Lease Communities: This roundtable explores the growing appeal of land lease communities as an innovative housing model that balances resident affordability with stable, long-term investor returns.
 By separating land ownership from the dwelling, these communities offer significantly reduced entry costs for residents, while enabling scalable, income-generating assets for developers and funders.